-Often these methods are combined to remove the adhesive.
-For example, to remove cyanoacrylate from a nonporous work surface one might soak the area in acetone and then scrape the adhesive off.
+For the fastest removal, combine these methods.
+For example, to remove cyanoacrylate from a nonporous work surface, one might soak the area in acetone and then scrape the adhesive off.

-To remove silicone caulk, a bit of heat with a hot air gun softens the material, so it is easily peeled up.
+To remove silicone caulk, a bit of heat with a hot air gun softens the material so you can peel it up.

-Even the strongest adhesive bonds can be removed by heating beyond the adhesives thermal capability.
-A blow torch can be used to heat permanent, high strength, threadlockers enough to chemically change them (to burn the adhesive off).
+Even the strongest adhesive bonds can be removed by heating beyond the adhesives’ thermal capability.
+A blow torch can heat permanent, high strength, threadlockers enough to chemically change them (to burn the adhesive off).